j5155/Documentation/src/localization/twoWheel.md

-# Setting Up Your Three Wheel IMU Localizer
+# Setting Up Your Two Wheel Localizer

 ## Prerequisites
-* Three odometry wheels connected to motor encoder ports on a hub.
+* Two odometry wheels connected to motor encoder ports on a hub.
 * A properly configured IMU.

 ---